SCIENTIFIC ADVISORY COUNCIL

 In her seven-year tenure there, she helped develop a survey tool to evaluate outcomes of an integrative medical approach, influenced the hospital pharmacy so that their initial reluctance to investigate and carry supplements was overcome, ran a fellowship in integrative medicine, taught at Northwestern Medical School, and developed a clinic that received 60% of their referrals from the physicians on staff.

 Presently, she is the Medical Director at Canyon Ranch Miami Beach, where she uses functional medicine and natural approaches to help transform the health of their guests.
+Dr. Koffler is also Assistant Medical Director for the Alzheimer's Research and Prevention Foundation.

 Helen Lavretsky, M.D.